dladd/pyFormex/sphinx/properties.rst

 The tag field can be used to attach an identification string to the property record.
 This string can be as complex as the user wants and its interpretation is completely left to the user.
-The :class:`ProeprtyDB` class just provides an easy way to select the records by their tag name or by a set of tag names.
+The :class:`PropertyDB` class just provides an easy way to select the records by their tag name or by a set of tag names.
 The set and setname fields are treated further in :ref:`sec:set-and-setname`.